 You may be familiar with the AGB, formally known as the Association of Governing Boards of Universities and Colleges (Glassdoor’s company overview) or simply the Association of Governing Boards.
 You may also be familiar with a similar organization called the ACCT, whose full name is the Association of Community College Trustees (sometimes referred to as the Association of College Trustees).
 These are some examples of organizations of governing boards in higher education.

 An AGB search turns up the AGB website, which says it is an organization that empowers college, university, and similar boards to engage in association governance confidently.
 Somewhat of a board of universities, the AGB (and similarly, the ACCT) focuses on supporting each university governing board associated with its organization.
 These organizations highlight the importance of school boards in general and their impact.
-This is just one type of candidate that could benefit from a board management solution and use it to improve their school board experience overall.
+This is just one type of candidate that could benefit from an association board management solution and use it to improve their school board experience overall.

 Association Of Governing Boards Of Universities And Colleges